Semester Project

 The theme should guide what you are considering, but we don't want that all systems will work in the same way, focus on the same features and are too similar to each other.

 You will receive two Raspberry Pi computers, one of them with a Sense HAT.
-With these you could simulate for instance the charging station.
+With these you could simulate for instance the control unit of an e-scooter.

 Hints